rule

 Text 21

-From between the eyebrows the seer who is of detachment in order to attain the Supreme should, by blocking the outlet of the seven centers, enter the domain of the head in order to maintain there for a while ('half an hour') independent of sense enjoyment for the sake of tirelessness and eternality.
+The seer who is of detachment should, in order to attain the Supreme, by blocking the seven outlets [the ears, the eyes, the nostrils and the mouth], from between the eyebrows enter the domain of the head to remain there for a while ('half an hour') for the sake of the ever fresh eternality.

-From between the eyebrows the seer should, blocking the outlet of the seven centers and maintaining to the fearless independent of sense enjoyment for a while ('half an hour'), enter the domain of the head and give up for the sake of the Supreme.
+From between the eyebrows the seer should, blocking the outlet of the seven centers and maintaining to the fearless, independent of sense enjoyment, for a while ('half an hour'), enter the domain of the head and give up for the sake of the Supreme.
 (Vedabase)

 Text 22

-However, o King, if one maintains a desire to rule over the material world [of the Vaihâyasas] of enjoyment, as one says, by means of yogîc powers [the eight siddhi's] in the world of the guna's [modes of nature] one will surely have to take up with the mind and the senses that come along with it also.
+If however one maintains a desire, o King, to lord over, what one calls, the place of enjoyment of the gods in the sky, or with the eight mystic powers, [the eight siddhis] in the world of the guna's [modes of nature] one will surely have to take it up with the mind and the senses that come along with it also.
 (Vedabase)

 Text 23